Menu

 At a minimum, plan to have at least 2-3 days at Carnarvon Gorge to experience all that this spectacular part of Queensland has to offer.

-There are a few options to tackling the gorge and the various walking trails.
-You can either do an overnight hike into the gorge and explore all the side trips along the way, or you could divvy up the hikes and spread them out over a couple of days.
+You can either do an overnight hike into the gorge and explore all the side trips along the way, or you could do day walks, divvy up the side attractions and spread them out over a couple or more days.

 We’ve done both, and have hiked into the gorge and camped at Big Bend for a night but have also hiked in and out in a day.
 If you opt to stay at Big Bend overnight, you’ll have parts of the gorge all to yourself in the morning, which is amazing.